ua-gist415-spring-2022-201/3-2-python-geopandas-join-/conda-setup.md

 # Conda environment setup

-In your lab machine, open "Anaconda Shell".
-This will open an interactive shell.
+Open "Anaconda Shell".
+This will open an interactive shell that has a python-friendly environment set up.
+You may or may not have admin privileges on your machine so we will create an `environment` in your personal space into which you can install packages without admin privileges.

-Next, set up a new conda environment with:
+Set up a new conda environment with:
 ```
 conda create --name python37 python=3.7
 ```